 Many thanks to the following who helped Git-Ur-Dun:

 Tucker Eurman (Humane Society)

 Jim Everson, w6jfe

 Bob Muller, k6ctx

-Post expires at 10:32am on Friday October 21st, 2016 but will still be available on Club News page.
+Post expires at 10:32am on Friday October 21st, 2016 but will still be available in the archives.